spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/custom-link.md

           |--index.css
    ```

-   When using an URL to locate the local webpage, you can treat the **ui** folder as the root folder.
-For example, you
+   When using an URL to locate the local webpage, you can treat the **ui** folder as the root folder and you must use
-   can locate the HTML file in the example with `/it/index.html`.
+   absolute paths to locate your assets.
+For example, you can locate the HTML file in the example with `/it/index.html`.

 6. Populate the file with the following schema.
 Each link requires one object with the `label` and `url` properties.
 If
    you are using static web pages